 African American Ancestry Revealed at Last

 Discovering your roots is getting easier by the minute with the rapid pace of technology.
 And the more people getting involved in this exciting field, the more accurate the results they'll yield.
-So, if you’re of African American descent, take the plunge.
+So, if you’re of African American descent, have African Heritage, or are even mixed Native American, take the plunge.
 You might find out some fascinating things about yourself!